learningsimulator/learningsimulator/joss_manuscript/paper.md

 This script also specifies the values of all parameters used in the learning process.
-The simultion script, written in a well-documented scripting language, is the only input to `Learning Simulator`.
+The simultion script, written in a well-documented scripting language, is the only input to Learning Simulator.
 In this language, the user also specifies how to visualize or export the simulation data, for example how a memory state variable changes over time during the simulation.